How to Enable or Disable USB Port in Windows 7

 HIKEY_LOCAL_MACHINE -> SYSTEM -> CURRENT CONTROL SET -> SERVICES -> USBSTOR

 Step 3: Now, you have to go to the START work area.
-In this section, to enable or disable USB port, you just have to change the Value data with 4 or Next Time if you want to enable the port, then change Value to 3, but remember after every change the value will close your Registry Editor.
+In this section, to enable or disable the USB port, you just have to change the Value data with 4 Next Time if you want to enable the port, then change the Value to 3, but remember after every change the value will close your Registry Editor.

 Registry editor